SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 helm init --wait --service-account=tiller --upgrade # this may take some time
 ```

-Helm is configured properly if `helm version` returns no error.
+Helm is configured properly if the command `helm version` returns no error.

 3 - Install Solace PubSub+